amaea molecularly imprinted polymers (MIPs)

 2. amaea polymers imprinted

-Our unique amaea MIP production process uses the template molecule to generate a quintillion (10^18) targeted binding sites for every gram of amaea MIPs produced.
+Our unique amaea MIP production process uses a selected template molecule to generate a quintillion (10^18) targeted binding sites for every gram of amaea MIPs produced.

 Highly targeted filtration